- OIT Home

 How do I change my password after logging into UCONNECT?

 To change your password after logging in, select the "Change Password (PIN)" option from the Personal Information Channel on the Home tab.
-If you do not have the Personal Information Channel, follow the steps on “How do I set my Security Question and Answer”, instead of selecting "Change Security Question", select "Change Password".
+If you do not have the Personal Information Channel, go to the Broncho Central Services Channel on the School Services tab.
+Expand the Broncho Central Services folder, the Personal Information folder and select "Change Password".
 You must enter your old password and a new password.
 Then, re-enter your new password for verification.
-When finished, click the "Change PIN" button.
+When finished, click the "Change Password" button.
 REMEMBER, your password must be at least eight (8) and no more than twelve (12) characters in length.
 Any additional characters will be truncated.
 Attempts to use passwords longer than twelve (12) characters will result in failed login attempts.